The Rustic Guest Bedroom Final Reveal

-Hello my friends, welcome to the reveal of our Rustic Guest Bedroom it has been a long 6 weeks, but we have made a lot of progress and are really proud to show off our new guest suite.
+Hello my friends, welcome to the final reveal of our Rustic Guest Bedroom.
+It has been a long 6 weeks, during the fall ORC but we have made a lot of progress and are really proud to show off our new guest suite.

 This season we opted to do a rustic guest bedroom located next to the on- suite Jack and Jill Bathroom featured in the Fall 2017 One Room Challenge.
 If you have not seen this challenge be sure to check it out, to get some inside on where we are going this time.

 In case you are wondering what exactly The One Room Challenge is, so here is the scoop.
 This event was started by Linda Weinstein @ Calling It Home and is hosted twice a year, in April and October.
 For the past 14 seasons, the ORC has hosted over 250 interior design & decor bloggers, that have joined together to makeover one room in their homes.
 The participants have six weeks, from start to finish, in order to complete a full room transformation.
 To date, more than 2,200 rooms have been transformed through the One Room Challenge and many spaces, have been recognized and featured by several of the hosts seen here: